sararuizruiz/Automatic-Prerequisite-Discovery/README.md

-# An algorithm for the Automatic Discovery of Curricular Prerequisites
+# Automatic Discovery of Curricular Prerequisites

 **An algorithm for the Automatic Discovery of Curricular Prerequisites** is my Mathematic's Degree Final Project and my first real contact with the Data World.